t1001001/prog2005-assig01/README.md

 https://prog2005-assignment-01-dx3w.onrender.com

-Everytime an update is pushed, it will automatically deploy to Render and the NTNU GitLab instance.
+Everytime changes are pushed, all tests are run and if they all pass, the changes will be automatically pushed to Render and the corresponding GitLab instance.

 For insight, look into the .yml file which is located in `.github/workflows/deployment.yml`.